uiuc-bdeep/Housing_Discrimination_Pollution_Exposures/README.md

 - All the code was run on a MacBookPro 2020 running macOS Catalina Version 10.15.6

-- Previous to running the command users should add the  files`disc_boot.ado` `disc_boot_logit.ado` files located in the ado folder into their  stata local ado file location.
+- Previous to running the command users should add the  files`disc_boot.ado` `disc_boot_logit.ado` files located in the ado folder into their  Stata local ado file location.
 These ado files implement the  Kline and Santos (2012) standard errors correction.

 - main.sh: Contains the sequence of execution of dofiles and Rscripts to produce the figures and tables in the paper and appendix.
 Dofiles and Rscripts are named according to the function they perform
 	- The folder dofiles contains the dofiles called by main.sh: